rsherer/fastbal/README.md

 is not inputted properly on the MLS Fantasy stats pages.
 For the scraper to work properly, I remove him from the player list to continue.

-Each player is a list with `id, name, team`, so the following will remove him from the variable `player_list`:
+Each player is a list of strings in the format `id, name, team`, so the following script will remove him from the variable `player_list`:

 ```
 for idx, player in player_list: